-In April 2012, the group acquired a property at Wong Chuk Hang at a consideration of HK\$36 million for use by the Computer Products Division.
-The purchase which will be financed by internal funding and bank borrowings is due to be completed in July 2012.
+In July 2012, the Group completed the acquisition of a property at Wong Chuk Hang at a consideration of HK\$36 million for use by the Computer Products Division.
+The purchase was financed partly by bank mortgage loan of HK\$18 million, repayable over 5 years and partly by internal funding.